StackStorm/st2contrib/packs/bitbucket/README.md

 ```

 *Important:* The BitBucket server (or cloud) needs to be able to reach
-your StackStorm server and considers the SSL cert as valid.
+your StackStorm server and consider the SSL cert as valid.
 The
-`ST2-API-Key` should be genrated as per the instructions at
+`ST2-API-Key` should be generated as per the instructions at
 https://docs.stackstorm.com/authentication.html.